sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/hybrid.markdown

 made available to Python within the example job script below.
 </details>

 The following script would be used to run an MPI4Py python script on a single node, with 32 MPI tasks each using 4 threads.
+Note that we load both the `SciPy-bundle` module (for NumPy) and the `mpi4py` module.

 <p class="codeblock-label">hybrid_numpy.slurm</p>
 ```bash